GET IN TOUCH

 3. Delivery and Court Filing

-4. County Oversight and Collection
+4. Enforcement and Collection

 Duration and Expiration of Kansas Tax Liens

 A Kansas tax lien does not last indefinitely.
 Under Kansas law, a lien created through the filing of a tax warrant continues for a limited time unless renewed or satisfied.
-Understanding how long a lien remains active—and when it becomes unenforceable—is essential for any taxpayer facing state collection action.
+Understanding how long a lien remains active and when it becomes unenforceable is essential for any taxpayer facing state collection action.

 General Duration Rule